Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 Maret 2025 10.35.42 UTC
+- WIB: Sabtu, 29 Maret 2025 11.31.48 UTC
-- WITA: Sabtu, 29 Maret 2025 11.35.42 UTC
+- WITA: Sabtu, 29 Maret 2025 12.31.48 UTC
-- WIT: Sabtu, 29 Maret 2025 12.35.42 UTC
+- WIT: Sabtu, 29 Maret 2025 13.31.48 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success